How to Make a Hungarian Christmas Cake: Poppy Seed or Walnut Roll Recipe

-live in Cyprus, but I'm from Hungary, and that's why I'd like to keep Hungarian Christmas traditions alive.
+While I live in Cyprus, I'm originally from Hungary, and that's why I like to keep Hungarian Christmas traditions alive.
 Christmas is a very special time when I like to bake these cakes.
 This is one of my favorites.
-It's very traditional, and it's very Hungarian.
+It's very traditional and very Hungarian.
 It tastes pretty good too.

 History of Poppy Seed Roll

 In Hungary, we don't have many Christmas cakes, although this one is very popular.
 You can't celebrate Christmas without them.
 You can live thousands of miles from your home country, but you have to bake this delicious pastry because it belongs to Christmas.
 I did a bit of research (on Wikipedia), and I know now that this particular type of pastry is also made in the following countries, but of course, it has different names:

 - Poland: makowiec.

 - Slovakia: makovník.

 It's basically a pastry with poppy seed or walnut filling.
 You can either make it with the bittersweet filling of poppy seed or with minced walnut paste.
 In Hungarian, we call it mákos beigli (poppy seed roll) and diós beigli (walnut roll).

 I've been living abroad for a while, and many people think that filling pastries with poppy seeds is quite odd.
 Well, it's part of our tradition, and it's not dangerous at all.
 Yeah, you've heard me right.
 I had friends (obviously not Hungarian ones) who thought that eating minced poppy seed filling is bad for you.
 Don't worry, it's healthy, and you can try it at home.